truenas/middleware/docs/userguide/freenas_sharing.rst

 a new target for each LUN.
 Since iSCSI multiplexes a target with multiple LUNs over the same TCP connection, you will experience contention from TCP if there is more than one target per LUN.

-In FreeNAS® 9.3, iSCSI is built into the kernel.
+In FreeNAS®, iSCSI is built into the kernel.
 This version of iSCSI supports Microsoft Offloaded Data Transfer (ODX), meaning that file copies happen locally, rather than over the network.
 It also supports the following VAAI (vStorage APIs for Array Integration) primitives, where VAAI is VMware's API framework that enables certain storage tasks, such as large data moves, to be offloaded from the virtualization hardware to the storage array.